jisaw/Twitter-API/README.md

 Experiments using the twitter API
 <h3>Syntax</h3>
 <p>
-Command line args should look like:<br><code>[python twit_rest.py '"This is exact search" this is not'?
-10]</code><br>If you wish to use "" in the query you must wrap them in single quotes('"example"').
+Command line args should be as follows:<br><br><code>[python twit_rest.py '"This is exact search" this is not'?
+10]</code><br><br>If you wish to use "" in the query you must wrap them in single quotes('"example"').
 The ? marks the end of the query and the following number is the number of results returned.
 </p>
 <h3>Dependancies</h3>
 <ul>